-IRS2Go app.
-Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to IRS.gov/Payments to make a payment using any of the following options.
+Making a tax payment.
+Go to IRS.gov/Payments for information on how to make a payment using any of the following options.

-- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawl: Offered only when filing your federal taxes using tax preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes at a participating retail store. - Same Day Wire: You may be able to do same-day wire from your financial institution.
-Contact your financial institution for availability, cost, and cut-off time.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store.

+• Same-Day Wire: You may be able to do same-day wire from your financial institution.
+Contact your financial institution for availability, cost, and time frames.